Win a Traditional Book-Publishing Deal and a Shot at Having

 Without such a united, team effort, even great books can languish in obscurity.
 Yet how many authors do you know who can pull such a team together?
 That may explain why the average non-fiction title today sells fewer than 250 printed copies – and why less than 1 percent of all books will ever surpass the 5,000 mark in sales.

-Click Above to See Sizzle Reel for Television Series Based on Our “Pitch Week” Competitions.
+Click Above to See Footage for a Proposed Television Series Based on Our “Pitch Week” Competitions.

 An Alternate Path to Traditional Publishing Success

-At When Words Count Retreat, we believe promising authors deserve a better shot at publishing’s brass ring, and we have applied our considerable marketing know-how to do something about it.
-In September, we launched and hosted the first of two, semi-annual Pitch Weeks – juried competitions, in which six finalists (all with books we believe in) come together to compete for what may be the best book-publishing prize ever offered: An all-star team, dedicated to making the winner’s book a huge success.
+At When Words Count Retreat, we believe promising authors deserve a shot at publishing’s brass ring, and we have decided to do something about it.
+In September 2013, we launched and hosted the first of two, semi-annual Pitch Weeks – juried competitions, in which six finalists (all with books we believe in) come together to compete for what may be the best book-publishing prize ever offered: An all-star team, dedicated to making the winner’s book a huge success.
 We call this prize the “Literary Trifecta,” and it includes:

 - A Book Deal with SelectBooks, a leading NYC independent publisher